Marcotsept/waffle.io/CAREERS.md

 Waffle.io is an Enterprise Lean Startup, running inside one of the largest independent software corporations in the world, CA Technologies.
 We believe in rapidly iterating on solutions with our customers, to find problems that are worth solving.

 Are you passionate about improving the lives of developers like yourself?
 Do you thrive in a startup environment, where it’s up to you to solve a wide range of technical problems and work across the stack?
 If so, we’d love to meet you!

+Here are some marks of our team culture:
+- **Quarterly hackathons**.
+We seek to hire self-directed, creative team members.
+As such, some of our most valuable work comes from letting our team members be who they are and build what they want to build.
+Often times these hackathons are shipped to production, even if post-hackathon work has to be prioritized to finish them.
+Other times, hackathons are used to explore and learn new technology and techniques.
+- **Work/life balance**.
+We make it a point to live life, not just do work.
+- **Collaboration and respect**.
+Each person on the team has a voice in any area they are passionate about.
+We come to better solutions as a team than any one of us would.
+This means that we bring our opinions, even strong ones, to the table and hold them loosly as we listen to each perspective to find the right path forward.

 ## Who Are You?